Interested In Making Your Hormone Replacement Therapy Blast Off?

 Consume most of your calories early in the day (breakfast and lunch).
 Try to avoid a heavy dinner, and beware of eating in the evening…this can have a disruptive effect on your Human Growth Hormone release cycle.

 Consider organic produce, grass-fed beef, and free-range chicken.
-These may cost a bit more, but organic produce is not loaded with dangerous pesticides.
+These may cost a bit more, but organic produce is not filled with dangerous pesticides.
 Grass-fed cattle and free-range chickens are not loaded with steroids and are allowed to develop in a far more natural manner than the typical over-the-counter meats.
 Also, after you consider the problems with our food supply, they are well worth the extra cost.
-Here’s why: grass-fed beef is leaner, lower in omega 6 fats that have been linked to heart disease, higher in healthy omega 3 fats and linoleic acids…and it tastes better!
-Free-range chicken contains more protein than the meat coming from the assembly lines of “Big Agra,” (the giant food companies).
+Here's why: grass-fed beef is leaner, lower in omega-6 fats that have been linked to heart disease, higher in healthy omega-3 fats and linoleic acids…and it tastes better!
+Free-range chicken contains more protein than the meat coming from the assembly lines of "Big Agra," (the giant food companies).
 Therefore, make free-range chicken your first choice.

 Apple Cider Vinegar and Honey.
 Vinegar, when combined with honey, can supply many different nutrients.
 As apple juice ferments, it produces a liquid laced with newly created enzymes, while retaining tiny particles of apples with their supply of vitamins and minerals.
 Often, the concentrated power of honey is included in vinegar tonics.
 The rich, natural sweetness of honey makes a great combination with vinegar's tartness.
 Together, these two nutritional powerhouses provide a combination of health-promoting nutrients.
 Mixing these two with water is an excellent way to start your day.